6 Things That Prove Gardens Were Made For Games

 The way it works is simple: two teams of two (or more if you fancy it), slam one of the balls down onto the Spikeball net in order to send it soaring back upwards.
 Yeah, as far as competitive lawn games go, this is ground zero.
 Period.

 Best Racquet-Loving Lawn Game: Jazzminton

 Yup.
 You guessed it.
 This is jazzed up badminton, by which we mean it’s badminton mixed with table tennis, sort of.
-Basically, it’s one of those games for those that can’t be bothered to get their tennis whites on and head to the local courts just to found out they’re already in use, but are more than up for a game of paddle-on-paddle action.
+Basically, it’s one of those games for those that can’t be bothered to get their tennis whites on and head to the local courts just to find out they’re already in use.
+But are more than up for a game of paddle-on-paddle action.